Raj-Manghani/kubernetes-ansible-vmware/README.md

 This repository contains Ansible playbooks designed to QUICKLY provision virtual machines via VMware (vSphere) and prepare them for Kubernetes Kubeadm deployment.
 The playbook will take a vSphere vCenter VM template to a kubernetes ready VM.
 From there, all a user needs to do is run `kubeadm init` to create a kubernetes cluster (with Containerd runtime).
 The playbooks support various Linux distributions, including Ubuntu 24.04 and RHEL 9.4.
 If you don't see your preferred linux distro playbook, lets us know!

+The playbooks provide an option to configure the new VMs for Calico CNI or Longhorn Persistent Volumes using `calico_cni: true/false` and `use_longhorn_pv: true/false` located in the `vars:` section of each playbooks.

 ## Prerequisites